Institute for Social Vision Design

 The default CPC (cost-per-click) cap is $2.00.
 Note that this cap does not apply when using smart bidding strategies such as Maximize Conversions — though conversion tracking setup is required.
 For competitive keywords (e.g., "NPO donation," "volunteer opportunities"), this limit may prevent top placement under manual bidding.
 A long-tail keyword strategy — targeting more specific, lower-competition queries — is typically more effective for Ad Grants accounts.

 ISVD provides consulting support for Ad Grants campaign setup and optimization.
-For details, see Services: Google for Nonprofits Support.
+Contact us for details.

 Conclusion